technion046195/technion_046195_2020_spring/_workshops/workshop_03/workshop_03.md

 ### Interpretation

-In this case, of a normal distributions as a prior and a normal distribution as a model, the MAP estimation will be a weighted average between the MLE result of $\hat{\mu}=3.492$ and the mean value of the prior distribution, which is 0 in this case.
+In this case, of a normal distributions as a prior and a normal distribution as a model, the MAP estimation will be a weighted average between the MLE result of $$\hat{\mu}=3.492$$ and the mean value of the prior distribution, which is 0 in this case.

-Not surprisingly we get the best results when our prior is the exact the true underlying distribution with: $\tilde{\sigma}_A=\sigma_A=1$.
+Not surprisingly we get the best results when our prior is the exact the true underlying distribution with: $$\tilde{\sigma}_A=\sigma_A=1$$.

-When the prior is very strong, i.e. a very narrow Gaussian, $\tilde{\sigma}_A\rightarrow 0$, this dictates that the probability of the mean value to be far from 0 is very low, which results in an estimation which is very close to 0.
+When the prior is very strong, i.e. a very narrow Gaussian, $$\tilde{\sigma}_A\rightarrow 0$$, this dictates that the probability of the mean value to be far from 0 is very low, which results in an estimation which is very close to 0.

-When the prior is very weak, i.e. a very wide Gaussian, $\tilde{\sigma}_A\rightarrow\infty$, the prior probability becomes close to uniform in the relevant range of values.
+When the prior is very weak, i.e. a very wide Gaussian, $$\tilde{\sigma}_A\rightarrow\infty$$, the prior probability becomes close to uniform in the relevant range of values.
 This is equal to not using a prior at all, and the MAP estimation approaches the MLE.

 In general, using a prior could also give results which are worse than the MLE.
-This would happen for example if as a prior we would use a normal distribution with a mean value which is very different then the true mean value of $A$.
+This would happen for example if as a prior we would use a normal distribution with a mean value which is very different then the true mean value of $$A$$.

 In practice in many cases it is hard to choose a good prior, a fact which makes the MAP approach a bit more difficult to use in practice.